UnforeseenOcean/MP3Erode/README.md

 Generation loss experiment for MP3

 ## Usage
-Just rename the MP3 file to 0.mp3 and unzip ffmpeg.exe and the script to the same folder.

-Make sure all the files are in the same folder.

-Then just run the script.
-It'll do the job for you.
+1. Place any WAV file (with number-only filename) to the folder with the script and FFMPEG executable.
+2. Run the script.
+3. Set the offset, it must be a number.
+4. Set when to stop (nth conversion)
+5. Feel the insanity.

 ## Note
-By default, this uses ACM codec instead of LAME.
-The outcome really depends on the encoder, so try changing it too.
+The outcome really depends on the encoder, so try changing it to different encoders to see what changes.